Quadratically Constrained Myopic Adversarial Channels: Comparison with other works

 \section{Comparison with other works}

 We now describe the similarities and differences with three closely related works.

 Sarwate~\cite{sarwate-spcom2012} derived the capacity of the myopic adversarial channel with unlimited common randomness.
-Our ideas are inspired by this work, although the techniques used are different.
-This is in some sense a continuation of~\cite{sarwate-spcom2012}, with a restriction on the amount of shared secret key.
+The present paper is in some sense a continuation of~\cite{sarwate-spcom2012}, with a restriction on the amount of shared secret key.
 In~\cite{sarwate-spcom2012}, the codebook was privately shared by Alice and Bob.
 A minimum angle decoder was used, and the achievable rate was the solution of an optimization problem identical to what we obtain in our analysis of myopic list-decoding.
 The converse used the scale-and-babble attack that we describe in a subsequent section.
 When Alice and Bob share $\Omega(n)$ bits of common randomness, we find that the upper bound is indeed optimal.
 We were unable to obtain an improved upper bound for smaller amounts of common randomness.
 However, we do give an improved converse for certain NSRs using symmetrization when there is no common randomness shared by the encoder-decoder pair.